JasonBock/Rocks/docs/Overview.md

 expectations.Verify();
 ```

 This allows for more flexibility, in that only one set of supporting types are generated for the target type.

-With closed generics, Rocks must generate all of the supporting types for each closed generic.
+> Note: With 8.3.0, if you declare a closed generic, Rocks will create a `ROCK14` diagnostic as a warning.
+In 9.0.0, this will become an error.

 ### Mocking Methods with `ref/out/in` Parameters or `ref readonly` Return Values